Capsicum pubescens: Vegetative characteristics

 Like all other species of the genus Capsicum, plants of the species Capsicum pubescens grow as a shrub, but sometimes as climbing plants.
 They grow into four-meter woody plants relatively quickly, and live up to 15 years, which gives them, especially with age, an almost tree-like appearance.
-After a first impulse is formed, the plant branches at a height of about 30 cm for the first time, and forms during growth by further dividing into a bushy appearance.
+After initial growth, the plant branches at a height of about 30 cm for the first time, and further growth divides into a bushy appearance.
 More shoots develop from the leaf axils.
 Some varieties have purple discoloration on the branches, as can be observed in other Capsicum species.
 The leaves have a 5–12 mm long petiole and a leaf blade ovate to 5–12 cm long, 2.5 to 4 cm wide, tapering at the top and the base is wedge-shaped.

 In addition to the relatively long life, Capsicum pubescens differs in many other characteristics from related species.